Vijayan-KS/100-days-of-code/log.md

 **Today's Progress**:

-**Thoughts**: Gear up my progress🚀 only 87 days left I need to learn more things before this end
+**Thoughts**: Gear up my progress🚀 only 87 days left I need to learn more things before this year end